 Am I willing to discuss my own career development history?

 Would I recommend my student to friends, acquaintances and colleagues in his or her chosen field?

 Tip: If this answer is ‘no,’ why not?
 If you feel your student is lacking a specific quality or skill, what can be done to turn that answer to a ‘yes’?
 Will I be willing to allow my student to use my personal and professional contacts to find employment after graduation?

-Part-time and full-time positions, career fairs, job search, professionalism and career development
+Part-time and full-time positions, career fairs, job search, professionalism, internship opportunities and career development